 Although arrow makers try to convince you that their products are excellent for your archery experience, the perfect arrow is a matter of personal choice.

-Arrows have different factors that affect their quality, and you have the task to discover what arrow works for you.
+Arrows have different factors that affect their quality, and you have the task of discovering what arrow works for you.

 How strong are crossbows compared to compound bows?

-You only need about 200 feet per second (fps) to kill an animal.
+You only need about 200 feet per second (fps) to kill a small animal under ideal conditions ethically.
 Crossbows can fire bolts at 300-350 fps on average, and compound bows can produce 280-300 fps or more.
 Although crossbows create more energy than a compound bow, both weapons are still deadly.

 Advantages of using a crossbow

 Speed isn’t what kills; accuracy does.
-You have to hit the target on the right spot to be an effective and efficient hunter.
+You have to hit the target in the right spot to be an effective and efficient hunter.

 Both crossbows and compounds are more than capable of having an accurate shot in the hands of a well-trained shooter.